-Some champions in League of Legends are just flat-out stronger than others.
+Some League of Legends champions are just flat-out stronger than others.

 For top laners, there are three archetypes of champions that fluctuate ahead of one another as the meta changes.
 There are splitpushers, which are champions that have weak laning presence and a weaker ability to trade damage until they get a few items.
 Once they get some items and can duel with their opponents, they just steamroll through the lane, taking turrets until the enemy team sends forces to stop them.
 For splitpushers, it’s all about drawing aggro so your team can take objectives unopposed around the map.